 A Word Picture of a Smithfield

 The Smithfield is a strong, medium sized, working dog.
-It is built for all round work with sheep.
+Originally a big, black, square bodied, bob-tail dog with a riff around its neck, it was built for all round work with sheep.
 In yard work, its deep, loud bark combined with and lots of force typifies its style of working.
 Its overall physical 'type' lies somewhere between an old style Old English Sheepdog which is a squarely-built dog and a Bearded Collie which has longer cast body.
 Its gait is free and easy but without the 'stealth' or 'crouch' typical of the Border Collie.

 The Smithfield has a squarely formed skull and a fairly long, square muzzle with a definite stop between formed by arches over the eyes.
 It has a rather long double coat which, at first glance can mask the dog's shape, its apparent long legs and its unusually large round feet.